 The specimen should be secured to the table or have restraining devices that will prevent the container from moving off the table.
-The specimen should be able to move about 10mm (0.4in) in any direction when restrained.
+It should also be able to move about 10mm (0.4in) in any direction when restrained.

-Since random vibrations produce large but low frequency displacements in an unpredictable sequence, it is important that the vibration levels do not overshoot the PSD profile on start up.
-The test should be initiated below the desired PSD and increase by a specified increment until the desired test level is reached.
+Since random vibrations produce large but low-frequency displacements in an unpredictable sequence, it is important that the vibration levels do not overshoot the PSD profile on startup.
+The integrity test should be initiated below the desired PSD and increased by a specified increment until the desired test level is reached.

-Once the desired level is reached, then the test duration begins.
-Startup/build up time is not included in the test duration.
-The duration should be based on either the requirement of test specifications, or a predetermined period/ amount of observable damage.
+Once the desired level is reached, the test duration begins.
+Startup/build-up time is not included in the test duration.
+The duration should be based on either the requirement of test specifications or a predetermined period/amount of observable damage.
 Finally, after testing is completed the testing laboratory will compile a comprehensive report based on the guidelines of ASTM D4728.

-Expert ASTM D4728 Vibration Testing of Shipping Containers
+Expert ASTM D4728 Laboratory Vibration Testing of Shipping Containers

 Keystone has a full lab of test equipment which permits us to provide short lead times on scheduling.
 We can accommodate flexible and rigid packages of all sizes, including large pallets.
 Our team strives to give our customers more time and energy on product development instead of testing.